Clonidine extended-release (generic; US brand name Kapvay® has been discontinued) is a centrally-acting alpha2-adrenergic agonist.

 Dosing instructions

-- Tablets should NOT be crushed, chewed or broken before swallowing.
+- The tablets should NOT be crushed, chewed, or broken before swallowing.

 - Do not substitute for other clonidine products on a mg-per-mg basis, because of differing pharmacokinetic profiles